cdv0/End-to-End-IoT-Data-Processing-System/README.md

 Step 2
 - Units and conversions (Use fahrenheit for temperature, PT instead of UTC, etc.) (see assignment for more)
     - Note: Database stores timestamp in UTC
+- Double check calculations and conversions (e.g. Query three only adds up positive electricity from the sensor and ignores the negative.
+Is this a good approach?)
 - Add units to the query results in tcp_server.py
 - Use correct units and data ranges on Dataniz sensors
 - Rewrite tcp_server.py to use binary search tree for searching the data